Jira Crash Course

 Jira should now ask you what project type you want to use.
 We will be focusing on Company-Managed only but feel free to create another project as Team-Managed.

-Team-Managed (Next-Gen) is a simplified version of Scrum, which I prefer to avoid.
+The team-managed project type is a simplified version of Scrum, which I prefer to avoid.

-I will my Project, Project Tytan (no idea why but it songs good, lol)
+I will my Project, Project Tytan (no idea why, but it songs good, lol)

 The key is generated automatically, but you can always change it.
 I will add PTY.

-Project Structure and New tickets
+Project Structure and New Tickets

 You should also see a new Project dedicated menu on the left side of your screen.
 The project menu should include Roadmap, Backlog, Active Sprints, Reports, and a few other sections.
 Also, be aware that the project menu can be different for project types; for example, in Kanban, Active Sprint is not present, but the rest of the menu items are similar.